Preserve Your Research

 - Preserves university records of enduring historical and research value

-- Stewards UC Davis researcher assets, especially working papers, data sets, lab notebooks, correspondence, manuscripts, committee documents, blogs, visual materials, and media
+- Stewards UC Davis researcher assets, especially working papers, lab notebooks, correspondence, manuscripts, committee documents, blogs, visual materials, and media

 - Provides seamless integration of print and born digital/digitized assets to enhance discovery and illustrate impact